 One of the main features of blockchain is that it removes the need for a trusted intermediary and makes peer-to-peer transactions possible.
 Thus, eliminating the fees charged by intermediaries such as banks and credit card companies.
 It also goes to the heart of why transactions settle quickly.

 In addition, data recorded on the blockchain is immutable.
 Any data that is recorded on a blockchain can be tracked in real-time, leaving a very detailed audit trail.
 As such, it eliminates error handling and reconciliation.
 Increased transparency also improves regulatory reporting and monitoring by regulatory authorities, providing they have access to the blockchain.

 Blockchain offers better capital optimization, due to a, significant, reduction in operational costs.
 Whether it is because of the elimination of counterparties or back-office operations, the total costs of the blockchain ecosystem are shared among all participating companies which significantly reduces cost.

 In addition, blockchain “smart contracts” execute automatically once certain preset conditions have been met.
 It is important that those smart contracts are firmly rooted in law and regulatory compliance across jurisdictions.
 Especially complex financial asset transactions can benefit from blockchain, due to automatic settlement using smart contracts under the control of an incorruptible set of business rules or governance.

-Blockchain will affect the financial services industry in the same way the internet affected brick-and-mortar retail stores.
+Blockchain is affecting assets and capital markets in the same way the internet affected brick-and-mortar retail stores.
 Eliminating the middle-man (counterparties and third-parties) will have a profound effect on transaction cost.
 Yet, the benefits don’t stop there – transactions become more reliable, transparent, and settle faster.